Configuration

 A lot of configuration.
 Why?

-The requirements for building forms in a declarative and programmatic way are complex.
-What we have learned so far is that the program code must be kept as generic as possible to handle the dynamics of forms, but a generic program code means a lot of configurative overhead.
+Building forms in a declarative and programmatic way is complex.
+Dynamic forms need program code that is as generic as possible.
+But generic program code means a lot of configurative overhead.

-Initially, the configuration may overwhelm you, but it also has some great advantages.
-Many aspects of EXT:form can be manipulated in a purely configurative manner without involving a developer.
+Having so much configuration may seem overwhelming, but it has a lot of advantages.
+Many aspects of EXT:form can be manipulated purely by configuration and without having to involve a developer.

 Why YAML?

-Former versions of EXT:form used a subset of TypoScript to describe the definition of a specific form and the behaviour of the included form elements.
-This led to a lot of confusion from integrators because the implemented definition language looked like TypoScript but did not behave like TypoScript.
+Previous versions of EXT:form used a subset of TypoScript to describe form definitions and form element behavior.
+This led to a lot of confusion among integrators because the definition language looked like TypoScript but did not behave like TypoScript.

 YAML registration